m-ashry-eg/SAA-C03/notes/README.md

       - **Automated Backups**: Retained for a user-defined period (default is 7 days, can be extended up to 35 days).

       - **Snapshots**: Retained indefinitely until manually deleted.

-  - ### RDS Read Replica

-    - **What is**: An Amazon RDS Read Replica is a copy of a source database that is asynchronously updated in near real-time.
-The purpose of a read replica is to offload read traffic from the primary database, which can improve the overall performance and scalability.

-    - **Read-Only**: Read replicas are read-only-instances.
-This means you can use the for SELECT queries but cannot perform any write operations (INSERT, UPDATE, DELETE) on them.

-    - **Asynchronous Replication**: Read replicas use asynchronous replication, which means that changes made to the primary database are propagated to the replica with a small delay (lag).

-    - **High Availability**: Read replicas can also be used to improve high availability.
-If the primary database experiences a failure, you can promote one of the read replicas to become the new primary database.

-    - **Different Availability Zones or Regions**: Read replicas can be created in the same AWS region as the primary database or in a different region.
-This provides additional fault tolerance and disaster recovery options.

-    - **Read Replicas from Read Replicas**: It is possible to create read replicas from existing read replicas in Amazon RDS.
-    This is known as creating a “multi-tier-replication”.
-The read replica you create from an existing read replica will have additional replication lag compared to the original source database.
-This means there may be a delay in data replication.

-    - **Example**: An Application Load Balancer (ALB) is a sophisticated traffic distributor provided by Amazon Web Services (AWS).
-    Operating at the application layer, it intelligently routes incoming requests based on their content, such as URTs, cookies, and headers.
-When it comes to database management, ALBs play a pivotal role.
-Integrating ALBs with read replicas allows for an even more refined approach.
-It grants you the ability to present a unified, unique DNS name to your applications.
-This is paramount for seamless database access.
-Instead of managing individual DNS names for each read replica, you offer a singular entry point.
-The ALB, with its content-based routing capabilities, efficiently distributes read traffic to the replicas, ensuring load is balanced and response times are optimized.

   - ### RDS Encryption at Rest